-John the baptist's criticism of Herod's unlawful marriage to Herodias offended him.
-Herodias took advantage of the opportunity to execute and silence the John when Herod's breath day was celebrated.
+John the Baptist’s criticism of Herod’s unlawful marriage to Herodias offended him.
+Herodias took advantage of the opportunity to execute and silence John when Herod’s breath day was celebrated.
 Though John remained faithful to the truth, it did not protect him from injustice of the world.
-When Herod heard about Jesus, his guilty conscience caused him to think that Jesus was John the Baptist who was raised from the dead.
-John was a burning and shining lamp (John 5:35). he had the privilege to serve Christ sacrificially and faithfully.
+When Herod heard about Jesus, his guilty conscience caused him to think that John the Baptist was risen from the dead.
+John was a burning and shining lamp (John 5:35).
+He had the privilege to serve Christ sacrificially and faithfully.
 This section concludes the ministry of John the Baptist.
-His death was a foreshadow of what would soon follow in the life of Jesus.
+His death was a foreshadow of what would soon follow Jesus.
 When Jesus heard about John’s death, he retreated to a remote place to be alone.
 But a great multitude followed him.
-Jesus had compassion on them and healed their sick.
+Jesus had compassion on the sick and healed them.
 The believers are not immune from pain and suffering in this life.
-But God has promised to strengthen us in our trials and difficulties (1 Cor 10:13).
-Those who are in Christ not only share in his suffering but also share in the glory that come with his resurrection (Phil 3:10-11).
+But God has promised to strengthen us in our trials and difficulties (1 Corinthians 10:13).
+Those who are in Christ not only share in his suffering but also share in his glory when Christ returns (Philippians 3:10-11).

 The miracle of feeding the five thousand is recorded in each of the four gospels.
 This eliminates any doubt of its true historicity.
-God demonstrated his power and compassion in the Old Testament by feeding Israel in the wilderness.
-Jesus was moved by compassion to provide food for the hungry people in a desolate place (Matt 14:15-21).
+God demonstrated his power in the Old Testament by feeding Israel in the wilderness.
+Jesus was moved by compassion to provide food for the hungry people in a desolate place (Matthew 14:15-21).
 Jesus said to disciples “You give them something to eat”.
 Jesus wants the disciples to know that they are inadequate to meet this challenge.
 Andrew brought a boy before Jesus with five loaves and two fishes.
 Jesus blessed the boy’s lunch and gave them to disciples to distribute.
 The creator of the universe multiplied the bread and people were fully satisfied.
 The disciples took up twelve baskets full of the broken pieces of left over.
 And those who ate were about five thousand men, besides women and children.
 No wonder the crowd came back the next day seeking more food (John 6:26).
-Within each of us there is deep-seated hunger to know God.
+Within each of us there is deep-seated hunger to know God (Ecclesiastes 3:11).
 Only Jesus can satisfy our spiritual hunger.
 The boy was willing to give whatever he had.
 When we give to God, we will receive in full measure, pressed down and overflowing blessing (Luke 6:38).
-Let us present ourselves as a living sacrifice unto God (Rom 12:1).
-He wants to do great things for us and through us.
-Only in Christ we can find lasting satisfaction and security.
+We are called to present ourselves as a living sacrifice unto God (Romans 12:1).
+God can do great things through us if we are available to him.
+Only in Christ we can find lasting satisfaction.
 Jesus is the bread of life.